Population III Gamma-Ray Bursts and Breakout Criteria for Accretion-Powered Jets: Numerical Methods and Models

 \section{Numerical Methods and Models}

-The numerical code employed in this paper is essentially the same as those used in \citet{2010arXiv1009.2326N}, in which all the details about our numerical codes and various test calculations are presented.
-Here we briefly summarize the methods and set up in this study.
+The numerical codes employed in this paper are essentially the same as those used in \citet{2011ApJ...731...80N}, in which all the details about our numerical codes and various test calculations are presented.
+Here we briefly summarize the methods and setups in this study.

-Our numerical code solves the relativistic hydrodynamic equations with weak gravitational field.
-The self gravity is included in the weak field approximation of Einstein equation.
+Our numerical code solves the relativistic hydrodynamic equations with a weak gravitational field.
+The self gravity is included in the weak field approximation of the Einstein equation.
 It should be noted that, due to our computational limitations, we cut the inner portions of the star from a certain radius.
 The gravity in this region is added as that of a point mass at the center by integrating the mass flux at the inner boundary.
 Based on the above assumptions, the gravity is solved by using MICCG methods.
-The hydrodynamical parts are solved by using the so-called central scheme, which guarantees a good accuracy even if the flow involves strong shock waves and the flow velocity is highly relativistic \citep{Kurganov2000,2008ApJ...689..391N}.
-We use the PPM interpolation method and TVD Runge-Kutta time integration which achieve the second order accuracy in both space and time.
+The hydrodynamical parts are solved by using the so-called central scheme, which guarantees good accuracy even if the flow involves strong shock waves and the flow velocity is highly relativistic \citep{Kurganov2000,2008ApJ...689..391N}.
+We use the PPM interpolation method and TVD Runge-Kutta time integration which achieve second order accuracy in both space and time.
 In this study, we adopt the $\gamma$-law equation of state (EOS), $p = (\gamma - 1) \rho_{0} \epsilon$ with $p$, $\gamma = 4/3$, $\rho_{0}$ and $\epsilon$ being the pressure, adiabatic index, rest mass density and specific internal energy, respectively, in all our computations.